teamkeel/keel/packages/client-react/readme.md

 ```

-Now you can use the typed `useKeel` hook in any component within your app
+Now you can use the typed `useKeel` hook in any component within your app.
+You can [read more here](https://docs.keel.so/apis/client) on how to use the client.

 ```ts
 function MyComponent() {